TimvdLippe/iron-lazy-pages/README.md

 </iron-lazy-pages>
 ```
 In the above example, whenever the user routes to `domain.com/foo`, the elements defined
 in `foo/foo.html` are fetched from the server and loaded by Polymer.
-Then the
+At the same time the
 content of the `template` is stamped to the parent `iron-lazy-pages`.
+Note: this means that unstyled dom content is attached to the parent until the browser
+finished loading the file and Polymer parsed the content

 Consequently whenever the selected value changes from `foo` to `bar`, the page `foo`
 will be removed from the parent.